As humans, we usually take for granted the idea that we can eat just about anything, and therefore we are omnivores.

 Other things to consider

 - Raw animal flesh, organs, intestines, and blood are aversive to most humans.
-Yet, this is how actual carnivores and omnivores eat their prey.
+And yet, this is how actual carnivores and omnivores eat their prey.

-- Even if we did want to eat that delicious raw animal flesh, we wouldn’t be able to kill the animal without implements.
+- Even if we did want to eat raw animal flesh, we wouldn’t be able to kill the animal without implements.

 - When we encounter an animal in the wild, our instincts are not to go up to it, attack it, and eat it.